SudoProgramming/ProgrammingExercises/FizzBuzz/README.md

 ### The Problem

-*Write a short program that prints each number from 1 to 100 on a new line.*
+*Write a short program that prints a response for the given number 1 - 100*

 *For each multiple of 3, print "Fizz" instead of the number.*